CICD-Demo/restapis/cordova/README.md

 * XCode 4.5 or higher, with iOS 6 SDK or higher.
 * An iOS 5.x or higher simulator for the iPhone or iPad.

-If you need more detailed instruction to setup a iOS Development Environment with Apache Cordova, you can take a look at [Setting up your development enivronment to use Apache Cordova](http://aerogear.org/docs/guides/CordovaSetup/)
+If you need more detailed instruction to setup a iOS Development Environment with Apache Cordova, you can take a look at [Setting up your development environment to use Apache Cordova](http://aerogear.org/docs/guides/CordovaSetup/)

 Import the ticket-monster Code
 ------------------------------